The Hunger Games (novel): Plot

-The Games begin, and nearly half the tributes are killed in the bloodbath at the start, fighting over the weapons and supplies throughout the arena.
+The Games begin, and nearly half the tributes are killed at the start whilst fighting over weapons and supplies in an area in the center of the arena known as the Cornucopia.
 Katniss disregards Haymitch's earlier advice to flee immediately and nearly dies but uses her well-practiced hunting and survival skills to hide in the woods.
-After a few days, an artificial fire drives Katniss toward the others.
-She is spotted and treed by the "Career tributes" from Districts 1, 2, and 4, and Peeta, who seems to have allied with them.
-Rue, hiding in a nearby tree, silently alerts Katniss to a “tracker jacker” nest.
-Katniss cuts down the nest, releasing the flying insects, which are genetically modified to track whoever disturbs their nest and have venom that targets the section of their victims’ minds that houses fear.
-Their venom kills one of the Careers and drives the others away, but Katniss is stung and begins hallucinating.
+Days later, an artificial fire drives Katniss toward the others.
+She is spotted and chased up a tree by the "Career tributes", tributes who are trained from childhood to compete in the Games, from Districts 1, 2, and 4, and Peeta, who seems to have allied with them.
+Rue, hiding in a nearby tree, alerts Katniss to a “tracker jacker” nest.
+Katniss cuts it down, releasing the flying insects, which are genetically modified to track whoever disturbs their nest and have venom that targets the section of their victims’ minds that houses fear.
+Their venom kills two of the Careers and drives the others away, but Katniss is stung and begins hallucinating.
 Peeta returns, but instead of killing her, tells her to run away.
-Katniss later allies with Rue, but Rue is fatally wounded by the male tribute from District 1 while Katniss destroys the careers' supplies.
-Katniss kills Rue's killer with an arrow and accompanies Rue as she dies.
+Katniss later allies with Rue, who is fatally wounded by a tribute from District 1 while Katniss destroys the careers' supplies.
+Katniss murders Rue's killer with an arrow and accompanies Rue as she dies.
 She spreads flowers over Rue's body to show her defiance against the Capitol.
 In gratitude, Rue's district sends Katniss a loaf of bread.

 A rule change is announced, allowing the tributes from the same district to win as a pair.
-Katniss finds Peeta (who later revealed that he allied with the Careers to protect Katniss) camouflaged into a river bank, having been injured by Cato, one of the Careers.
+Katniss finds Peeta (who only allied with the Careers to protect Katniss) camouflaged into a riverbank, having been injured by Cato, one of the Careers.
 She nurses Peeta back to health as best she can, but he is still gravely injured.
 Katniss pretends to be madly in love with Peeta in an attempt to gain gifts from sponsors.
 When the Gamemakers send a delivery of what each contestant needs most, Katniss risks her life to obtain medicine for Peeta.
 She is intercepted by Career Tribute Clove, who gloats over Rue's death and tries to kill Katniss, but is killed by Thresh, the male District 11 tribute, who spares Katniss for Rue's sake.
 The medicine saves Peeta's life.